basename(1p) - phpMan

 The definition of pathname specifies implementation-defined behavior

-for pathnames starting with two slash characters.
+for pathnames starting with two <slash> characters.
 Therefore, applica-

-pared to deal with the implementation-defined consequences.
+or are prepared to deal with the implementation-defined consequences.

 EXAMPLES